nachocaru/xaprb.com/content/blog/2005-12-10-tell-me-why-not-what.md

 ---
 title: "How to write good comments: say why, not what"
-author: Baron Schwartz
-excerpt: '<p>This article uses two examples of bad comments to explain my rule of thumb for good commenting style: comments should say why, not what.</p>'
-layout: post
 permalink: /2005/12/10/tell-me-why-not-what/
 ---
 I have [written before][1] about badly commented code, but I've recently encountered two examples of code that warns someone of something bad, then never tells them what it is.
 This is a great reason to write comments that say why, not what &#8212; my first rule of thumb when commenting code.